softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 :::  challenge

-### Archive your repository to Zenodo Sandbox
+### Archive your repository to Zenodo (Sandbox)

-Note: for this exercise, as demonstrated earlier, you should use the [Sandbox Zenodo](https://sandbox.zenodo.org/) (which is a version of
+Note: for this exercise, as demonstrated earlier, you should use the [Sandbox Zenodo](https://sandbox.zenodo.org/) (a version of
-Zenodo for testing and playing with before minting a real DOI) to avoid polluting the DOI space with test repositories we use for this course.
+Zenodo for testing and playing with before minting a real DOI).
+For real software releases, you should use Zenodo.

  * Create an account on Zenodo Sandbox that is linked to your GitHub account.
  * Use Zenodo Sandbox to create a release for your repository and obtain a DOI for it.